cmptrwhz/EcoBitsCurrency/README.md

 # EcoBitsCurrency
 How to setup your Maven plugin to get a players ecobits balance and adjust the players ecobits balance

+Be sure to add your EcoBit currency name to the config.yml file.
+This name is case sensitive.

 You will need to add the following to your pom.xml
 ```xml
 <repositories>